IGA Interview Questions

 Possible answers are

-• Say you feel you have strong communication skills which will allow you to work with customers and other team members.
+• Say you have strong communication skills, allowing you to work well with customers and other team members.

-• Mention you would like a job that keeps you active and you are someone who enjoys working under pressure.
+• Mention that you would like a job that keeps you active, and you are someone who enjoys working under pressure.

 Company Information